ozalpozqur/altogic-auth-nuxt2/README.md

 ![Create App](github/2-create-app.png)

-Then click Next and select Basic Authentication template.
-This template is creates a default user model for your app which is required by [Altogic Client Library](https://github.com/altogic/altogic-js) to store user data and manage authentication.
+Then click Next and select Basic template. **This template creates a default user data model for your app which is required by [Altogic Client Library](https://www.npmjs.com/package/altogic) to store user data and manage authentication.** You can add additional user fields to this data model (e.g., name, surname, gender, birthdate) and when calling the `signUpWithEmail` method of the client library you can pass these additional data.

-Then click Next and select Basic Authentication template.
-This template is based on session authentication and highly recommended to secure your apps.
 ![Choose Template](github/3-choose-template.png)
+> **Tip:** If you do not select the basic template, instead selected the blank app template the user data model will not be created for your app.
+In order to use the Altogic Client Library's authentication methods you need a user data model to store the user data.
+You can easily create a new data model manually and from the **App Settings > Authentication** mark this new data model as your user data model.

 Then click Next to confirm and create an app.